MATRIX30/simple_shell/README.md

-This is our official repository for our ALX_SWE simple shell project
+This is our official repository for our ALX SWE simple shell collaboration project
 #Let's Do Hard Things

+The project was completed using Betty linter, shell and C language

 This project is a simple implementation of a UNIX command line shell written in C. It provides basic functionality such as executing commands, handling